mlengineershub/MNLI-MultiModel-Benchmark/README.md

 2. **Bi-LSTM with Attention**: A bidirectional LSTM model with attention mechanism for better capturing the relationships between premise and hypothesis sentences.

+3. **Cascade Model**: A cascade approach that uses three specialized models:
+   - A decision model (Md) to determine if a sample is entailment or contradiction
+   - A positive model (Mp) for entailment vs. neutral classification
+   - A negative model (Mn) for contradiction vs. neutral classification

+   This approach allows each model to focus on a specific aspect of the classification task, leading to improved overall performance.

-3. **BERT Model**: A BERT-based model that leverages pre-trained contextual embeddings for NLI tasks.
+4. **BERT Model**: A BERT-based model that leverages pre-trained contextual embeddings for NLI tasks.

 ## Pipeline